-The Plaintiff has been denied "freedom of assembly" among other rights and freedoms, without being "DEMONSTRABLY JUSTIFIED" as per section 1 of the Canadian Charter of Rights and Freedoms.
+The Plaintiff has been denied "freedom of assembly", freedom of the right to the gaining of a livelihood, freedom of thought, belief and expression, among other rights and freedoms, without being "DEMONSTRABLY JUSTIFIED" as per section 1 of the Canadian Charter of Rights and Freedoms.
 The Defendants are privately liable as they acted privately, and outside of statutory authority.

-Section 52 of the Charter states the primacy of the Charter, and it was violated by the Defendants.
+Section 52 of the Charter states the primacy of the Charter, and it was violated by the Defendants, whose duty was to safeguard the Charter.

-TAB 4 b) Rights and freedoms not safeguarded

-Inhumane Act on Civilian Populations
+TAB 4 b) Fundamental Rights and Freedoms not safeguarded Inhumane Act on Civilian Populations

-People are sick, and people do die, but the authorities and especially the Defendants failed to verify that anything was "DEMONSTRABLY JUSTIFIED" to protect us from those who had to "DEMONSTRABLY JUSTIFY".
+People are sick, and people do die, but the authorities and especially the Defendants failed to verify that anything was "DEMONSTRABLY JUSTIFIED" to protect us from those who had a duty to "DEMONSTRABLY JUSTIFY".
 Instead they used fear, emotions, intimidation, and hearsay as evidence or fact.
 Feelings are not facts, and feelings are not EVIDENCE.
 This is a NARCISSISTIC ABUSE ON A CIVILIAN POPULATION.
+The following facts do not support a Declaration of Emergency: